Convert BTU per Pound to Foot-Pounds per Pound

 When do you need to convert between BTU per Pound and Foot-Pounds per Pound?

-An imperial specific-energy unit used in US ballistics and US-edition mechanical-engineering textbooks.
+An imperial specific-energy unit equal to approximately 2.
 BTU per Pound and Foot-Pound per Pound are both specific energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.